 This document uses the following terminology:

 •Mapped address/host/network/interface—The mapped address is the address that the real address is translated to.
-In a typical NAT scenario where you want to translate the inside network when it accesses the outside, then the outside network would be the "mapped" network.
+In a typical NAT scenario where you want to translate the inside network when it accesses the outside, the outside network would be the "mapped" network.

 •Bidirectional initiation—Static NAT allows connections to be initiated bidirectionally, meaning both to the host and from the host.

 •Source and destination NAT—For any given packet, both the source and destination IP addresses are compared to the NAT rules, and one or both can be translated/untranslated.
 For static NAT, the rule is bidirectional, so be aware that "source" and "destination" are used in commands and descriptions throughout this guide even though a given connection might originate at the "destination" address.

 You can implement NAT using the following methods:

 •Static NAT—A consistent mapping between a real and mapped IP address.
 Allows bidirectional traffic initiation.
 See the "Static NAT" section.

 •Dynamic NAT—A group of real IP addresses are mapped to a (usually smaller) group of mapped IP addresses, on a first come, first served basis.
 Only the real host can initiate traffic.
 See the "Dynamic NAT" section.

 •Dynamic Port Address Translation (PAT)—A group of real IP addresses are mapped to a single IP address using a unique source port of that IP address.
 See the "Dynamic PAT" section.

 This section describes static NAT and includes the following topics: